 License Defense from a Construction Law Firm in Tampa

-At Cotney Construction Law, we understand the importance of upholding your reputation and integrity and will stand with you through every step of the way to defend it.
+At Cotney Attorneys & Consultants, we understand the importance of upholding your reputation and integrity and will stand with you through every step of the way to defend it.
 As a construction law firm in Tampa that specializes in license defense, we have helped dozens of construction businesses, contractors, subcontractors, engineers, and architects in Tampa and throughout the State of Florida to obtain and maintain their professional licenses despite the allegations and complaints that were brought upon them.